SahilBarke/python/README.md

-This Repo contains everything that I'm learning and practicing about python langua
+This Repo contains everything that I'm learning and practicing about python language.